 What flour can be used for tangzhong?

-I've used white flour (all-purpose as well as medium protein bread flour), whole wheat flour, and whole-grain rye flour.
-My guess is anything with sufficient starch is a candidate for tangzhong or yudane.
+I've used white flour (all-purpose and medium protein bread flour), whole wheat flour, and whole-grain rye flour—anything with sufficient starch is a candidate for tangzhong or yudane.

 How much tangzhong should I use?

 I've found using between 4% and 8% of the total flour in the recipe as a roux to be ideal.
-I think it's very possible to do percentages outside this range, but for my formulas, 8% has been my soft upper limit.
+I think it's possible to do percentages outside this range, but 8% has been my soft upper limit for my formulas.

 Converting a recipe to use tangzhong

 When converting a recipe to using a tangzhong, you might notice the dough feels stiffer than it might have previously.
-This is because some of the once “free” liquid mixed into the dough is now bound up in the roux itself.
+This is because some of the once “free” liquid mixture into the dough is now bound up in the roux itself.

 Tangzhong water to flour ratio

 Tangzhong typically has a ratio near 1 part flour to 5 parts liquid (1:5), but this ratio is not absolute.
 I've used various ratios with varying success, and in my tangzhong sandwich bread, I use a ratio of 1 to 4 (74g flour to 296g milk, or 1:4).
 The additional liquid ensures it doesn't burn and likely also accounts for evaporation.

 Yudane water to flour ratio

 Yudane typically has a ratio of 1 part water to 1 part liquid (1:1).

-When using tangzhong or yudane, it's possible to make the roux the night before or several hours ahead of time.
+When using tangzhong or yudane, it's possible to make the roux the night before or several hours ahead.
 Prepare the mixture by cooking over the stove or pouring boiling liquid over the flour, then set out to cool.
 Once slightly cool, cover the roux and place it in the refrigerator until needed.